Modern College of Business and Science

-Modern College of Business and Science (MCBS) is a private university located in Bawshar, Oman.
-Established in 1996, the college is regulated by the Ministry of Higher Education and has received recognitions from the Oman Authority for Academic Accreditation and Quality Assurance of Education (OAAAQA).
+Modern College of Business and Science (MCBS) is a private higher education institution located in Bawshar, Oman.
+Established in 1996, the college is regulated by the Ministry of Education, following the restructuring of higher education governance in Oman.
+The institution has also undergone quality assurance review by the Oman Authority for Quality Assurance of Education (OAQAE), formerly known as the Oman Authority for Academic Accreditation and Quality Assurance of Education (OAAAQA).